hsuonsivu/hsupublic/3d-models/README.md

 ruuvitorni makes a tower for a screw to be used with ruuvireika above.

 triangle makes a triagle with given x,y,z size.
-Fourth parameter tells which orientation the triangle should be.
+Fourth parameter tells which orientation the triangle should be (0-11 for off-center triangles and 12-23 for centered triangles).
+To see the shapes generated, call triangletest() in openscad.

 roundedbox makes a cube with rounded edges.
 Third parameter is corner diameter.